streetpea/chiaki-ng/docs/index.md

 !!!
 Abstract "Site Purpose"

-    This site serves to get you up and running with Chiaki4deck!
+    This site serves to get you up and running with chiaki-ng!

 ## Getting Started

-Start by visiting the [Setup section](setup/index.md){target="_blank" rel="noopener"} and following each of the subsections to learn how to setup Chiaki for the best experience on your Steam Deck using `chiaki4deck`.
+Start by visiting the [Setup section](setup/index.md){target="_blank" rel="noopener"} and following each of the subsections to learn how to setup Chiaki for the best experience on your Steam Deck using `chiaki-ng`.

 ## Supporting